 General discussion on a draft general comment on article 15 of the International Covenant on Economic, Social and Cultural Rights (CESCR).

 On 9 October RightsTech Women took part in a general discussion on a draft general comment on article 15 of the International Covenant on Economic, Social and Cultural Rights (CESCR) at the United Nations Office at Geneva.

-Prachi Bhave, our Research Officer, has given a speech about the situation of women in STEM globally, including women in STEM education, women in workforce and girls in education.
+Prachi Bhave, RTW’s Research Officer, delivered a presentation about the situation of women in STEM globally, including women in STEM education, women in workforce and girls in education.
 She has shared several recommendations to achieve gender parity in all levels of STEM education and employment.
-Ellen Walker, RTW Founder, has also given an oral statement for Panel 1: Normative contents, with additional recommendations.
+Ellen Walker, RTW Founder, made an oral statement for Panel 1: Normative contents, with additional analysis and recommendations.

 We believe that a General Comment on article 15 should include the human rights of women and girls in STEM.